Click plan to view in Google Maps

 decided to move the personnel who worked on Ardrossan

-closer to the farms and in so doing to earn some income
+closer to the farms and thereby earn some income

 The property was transferred jointly to the Girard Trust